 Adult Education offers a range of classes on Sunday mornings during the program year (September through May) designed to feed the spiritual needs and intellectual curiosity of the church.
-Classes are held from 10:10-11am and are taught by various individuals, including the pastors.
-Current Adult Education offerings for the summer include the following:
+Classes are held from 10:10-11:05am and are taught by various individuals, including the pastors.
+Current Adult Education offerings include the following:

 Soul Collage is a meditative process that engages the imagination and the intuition using images, scissors, paper, and glue in a quiet, prayerful space.
 You will be amazed by what you discover about yourself.
 No artistic tendencies required, just an open heart and a willingness to engage.
 All materials provided.